hassantafreshi/easy-form-builder/readme.txt

 == Screenshots ==
 1. Create a form
 2. Form Builder
-3. Preview a form
+3. support form
 4. Panel of Easy form builder
-5. List of responses
+5. List of responses of poll form
+6. Chart of responses of poll form
-6. Setting of Easy Form Builder
+7. Setting of Easy Form Builder
+8. List of responses
-7. Form submitted and tracking code (tracking pixels)
+9. Form submitted and tracking code (tracking pixels)

 == Frequently Asked Questions ==